Emergency Dentist in Lombard IL

 A dental emergency is any situation that poses an immediate and acute threat to the health of your teeth or supporting tissues.
 Dental emergencies are often the result of traumatic impact to the mouth and surrounding bone.
 Dental emergencies may also be caused by a severe infection originating from decay or severe gum disease.
 To ensure the best possible outcome, any dental emergency should be evaluated by an oral health care professional immediately.

-If you are experiencing a dental emergency, we recommend contacting Forcioli Family Dentistry at 630-627-1495 as your primary family general dentist.
+If you are experiencing a dental emergency, we recommend contacting Forcioli Family Dentistry at Lombard IL Cosmetic Dentistry Office Phone Number 630-627-1495 as your primary family general dentist.
 Once Dr. Forcioli can evaluate and diagnose the problem, we will complete same-day treatment if possible or refer you to the appropriate dental specialist.

-What to do if a tooth is knocked out?
+What should you do if a tooth is knocked out?

 For permanent teeth that are completely knocked out (tooth avulsion) for less than 30 minutes, rinse the tooth and put it back in the socket.
 If you can’t get the tooth back in the socket, place it in a container of milk, water, or saliva to keep it moist.
 Do not touch the roots (handle the tooth by the crown) and don’t brush the tooth.
 Contact your general dentists IMMEDIATELY for information and emergency treatment – the sooner you get to us, the more likely your tooth can be saved!